matthew-balogh/ost-sm-air-quality/README.md

 The documentation can be found in [Documentation.md](Documentation.md).
 It includes project planning, literature review, data science and development documentations.

+## Instructions to run

+1. Copy `configuration.env.example` as `configuration.env`
+2. Adjust configuration as needed or leave as is
+3. Run `docker-compose up` in the root directory
+4. Open `http://localhost:8086` to visit *Influxdb* UI

 ## Important elements from the documentation

 Here you can find the important parts of the documentation that were extracted to be easily accessed here.